Learn more about our Advertising Disclosure

 How life is different in Cheyenne vs. Columbus

-• Columbus's public transportation has a score of 5 out of 10 versus Cheyenne's lower score of 2.
+• Columbus’s public transportation score of 5 out of 10 is higher than Cheyenne’s score of 2.

 • Columbus is more walkable than Cheyenne with a score of 41 out of 100 vs Cheyenne’s 36 out of 100.

-• Both Columbus and Cheyenne have the same bike-friendliness score of 49 out of 100, meaning Columbus is about as safe for cyclists as Cheyenne.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+• Both Columbus and Cheyenne have similar bike-friendliness scores (49 vs 48), meaning Columbus is about as safe for cyclists as Cheyenne.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 • Columbus’s crime rate is higher than Cheyenne with a score of 49.65 compared to Cheyenne’s 19.85.
 This means that Columbus neighborhoods are safer than 49.65% of all U.S. neighborhoods, and Cheyenne neighborhoods are safer than 19.85%.